ryankaplan/ryankaplan.github.io/_posts/2016-02-25-voronoi-diagrams.md

 The algorithm works in "rounds".
 In a given round, you iterate through each pixel in the canvas and look at 8 pixels around it.
 The 8 pixels that you look at depend on something called the step length, and the step length is different in each round.
 In round 1, the step length is N / 2 (where N is the width/height of the canvas).
 In round 2, the step length is N / 4.
 In step 3, the step length is N / 8, and so on.

 The diagram below shows what 'neighbours' we look at when we process each pixel in a round.
-It uses `k` to represent the step length.
+In the diagram 'k' means step length.

 <div style="width: 100%; text-align: center; margin: 40px auto;">
 <div style="margin: auto; max-width: 400px;">